Unveiling the nature of the unidentified gamma-ray sources 4FGL J1908.6+0915e, HESS J1907+089/HOTS J1907+091, and 3HWC J1907+085 in the sky region of the magnetar SGR 1900+14: Introduction

-With time, dissipation of a dipolar magnetic field energy ($E_{mag} \approx B^2 R_{NS}^3/6 \approx 3\times 10^{47}B_{15}^2 \textrm{ erg}$ for the radius of neutron star $R_{NS} = 12 \textrm{ km}$) supplies a X-ray -- {$\gamma$}-ray activity of magnetars, including spectacular rare giant flares - the short ($\sim 0.1 \textrm{ s}$) hard X-ray -- soft $\gamma$-ray bursts with luminosities $\sim 10^{44} - 10^{47} \textrm{ erg s}^{-1}$ and released energies $\sim 10^{44} - 10^{46} \textrm{ erg}$.
-Until now, only three such giant flares have been detected (from SGR 0526–66 on 1979 March 5, from SGR 1900+14 on 1998 August 27, and from SGR 1806–20 on 2004 December 27)\citep{2014ApJS..212....6O}.
-A sudden release of magnetic energy in over-twisted magnetospheres via solar flare-like fast reconnections creates a GRB-like fireball and an ultrarelativistic (Lorentz factor $\Gamma \leq 10$) outflow \citep{ 1995MNRAS.275..255T, 2013ApJ...774...92P}, observed as radio afterglows of the SGR 1900+14(\citep{1999Natur.398..127F} and the SGR 1806–20(\citep{2006ApJ...638..391G} giant flares.
+Large magnetic fields of magnetars result in a set of distinctive features of magnetars' evolution in comparison with an ordinary pulsar case.
+Dissipation of a dipolar magnetic field energy ($E_{\textrm{mag}} \approx B^2_{\textrm{s}} R_{\textrm{NS}}^3/6 \approx 3\times 10^{47}B_{\textrm{s},15}^2 \textrm{ erg}$ for the radius of neutron star $R_{\textrm{NS}} = 12 \textrm{ km}$) supplies a X-ray -- $\gamma$-ray activity of magnetars, including spectacular rare giant flares - the short ($\sim 0.1 \textrm{ s}$) hard X-ray -- soft $\gamma$-ray bursts with luminosities $\sim 10^{44} - 10^{47} \textrm{ erg s}^{-1}$ and released energies $\sim 10^{44} - 10^{46} \textrm{ erg}$ (from SGR 0526–66 on 1979 March 5, from SGR 1900+14 on 1998 August 27, and from SGR 1806–20 on 2004 December 27)\citep{2014ApJS..212....6O}.
+Hereafter the physical quantities are expressed by $Q = 10^{n}Q_{\textrm{n}}$ in cgs units, unless specified otherwise.
+A sudden release of magnetic energy in over-twisted magnetospheres via solar flare-like fast reconnections creates a GRB-like fireball and an ultrarelativistic (Lorentz factor $\gamma_\textrm{j} \lesssim 10$) outflow \citep{ 1995MNRAS.275..255T, 2013ApJ...774...92P}, observed as radio afterglows of the SGR 1900+14 \citep{1999Natur.398..127F} and the SGR 1806–20 \citep{2006ApJ...638..391G} giant flares.